Harshitsoni294/SentiX.AI/README.md

 ## 🤝 Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

----

-## 📜 License
-This project is licensed under [YOUR LICENSE HERE].